Here is a look at the Supreme Court of the United States.

-Facts: The U.S. Supreme Court was created in accordance with Article III, section 1 of the Constitution of the United States and by the authority of the Judiciary Act of September 24, 1789.
+The US Supreme Court was created in accordance with Article III, Section 1 of the Constitution of the United States and by the authority of the Judiciary Act of September 24, 1789.

 February 2, 1790 - The first court assembles in New York City.

-September 5, 2005 - President George W. Bush nominates Judge John Roberts to be Chief Justice of the United States following the death of Chief Justice William Rehnquist.
+September 5, 2005 - President George W. Bush nominates Roberts to be chief justice of the United States following the death of Chief Justice William Rehnquist.

 October 3, 2005 - Sworn into office.

-Born in Buffalo, New York; attended Harvard; served as Judge on the U.S. Court of Appeals for District of Columbia Circuit 2003-2005; nominated to the Supreme Court in 2005; has a wife, Jane, and two children.
+Born in Buffalo, New York; attended Harvard University and Harvard Law School; served as judge on the US Court of Appeals for District of Columbia Circuit 2003-2005.

 October 23, 1991 - Sworn into office.

 Born in Pin Point, Georgia, near Savannah; attended Holy Cross College and Yale Law School; was Chairman of the US Equal Employment Opportunity Commission from 1982-1990; became a judge of the US Court of Appeals for the District of Columbia Circuit in 1990.

 Birth date: April 1, 1950